-Restaurant Performance Index rose 0.2% in March
+Restaurant Performance Index increased 1.0% in August

 Read the full RPI report.